 - Guests are welcomed with songs and dances and invited inside the village, including the interior of their homes.

-Visitors experience mixed feelings; interest, curiousity and perhaps a sense of sympathy tempered by admiration but also , for some, a more worrying voyeuristic aspect.
+Visitors experience mixed feelings, interest, curiousity and perhaps a sense of sympathy tempered by admiration.
 It should be remembered that a monitored opening up to tourism is the free choice of the community who live in the more accessible Bomas in a quite well organised rotation.

-The fee and selling of souvenirs is an undeniably useful source of extra income which goes some way to assuage the seemingly very arduous living conditions of their lives...
+The fee and selling of souvenirs is an undeniably useful source of extra income which goes some way to alleviate their seemingly very arduous living conditions.

 Recommended, if permitted, to come to the village on foot accompanied by a Maasai tribesman from this area – rather than just roll in a cloud of dust...our Olduvai Camp is ideally sited for such more sensitively organised visits.